-What Should You Do after a Hit and Run Accident?
+What To Do After a Hit and Run Accident in North Carolina

 Although North Carolina has laws on the books to prevent hit and run accidents, plenty of motorists flee after colliding with another driver or a pedestrian.
 If you have been the victim of a hit and run, you have a right to be angry.
 After all, the person who harmed you lacked the decency to identify themselves and render assistance.